-- 1. The "loading zone" (the lanes adjacent to the sidewalk) is for dropping off and picking up children only.
+- 1. The "emergency lane" (the lane adjacent to the sidewalk) is for emergency vehicle access only.
 Please DO NOT park or stop in this area.
-Please do not leave your car unattended in the loading zones at any time. - 2.
+Please do not leave your car unattended in the emergency lane at any time. - 2.
 When you drive into the parking lot, please pull as far forward as possible.
 This allows others to pull in behind you. - 3.
+Please drive slowly and carefully in the parking lot.
+Cell phone use is prohibited while driving. - 4.
 Students are not to cross into the parking lot by themselves.
-When picking up your children after school, please instruct them to look for you in the pick-up zone. - 4.
+When picking up your children after school, please instruct them to look for you in the pick-up zone. - 5.
 After school, all students should be picked up no later than 15 minutes after dismissal.
 School personnel are able to supervise children waiting for rides for 15 after dismissal, but not after.
 IF YOUR CHILD IS NOT PICKED UP WITHIN 15 MINUTES OF DISMISSAL, YOU MUST PICK THEM UP IN THE OFFICE.
-NO EXCEPTONS. - 5.
+NO EXCEPTONS. - 6.
 Only those with valid certifications by the Department of Motor Vehicles may park in the marked handicapped parking spaces.

 For those who desire an alternative to the parking lot, Dickson Drive on the Eastern edge of the campus is a good location to drop off and/or pick up students.
+Do not park in red zones or the bus bump out for children's safety.